GabeScott/standard-works-vault/General Conference/1972 April - Setting the Example in the Home.md

 # Setting the Example in the Home

-*By By Bishop H. Burke Peterson - Of the Presiding Bishopric*
+By Bishop H. Burke Peterson - *Of the Presiding Bishopric*

 *Given in the April session of the 1972 General Conference*